Music Entrepreneurship: 5 Careers You Should Consider

 Because music entrepreneurs tend to be independent players in their field, it’s a good fit for self-starters who have a knack for business.
 Of course, you’ll also need a passion for music.
 The biggest media companies in music were all started by visionaries who saw an opportunity and caught a glimpse of the future.

-Azusa Pacific University’s Master of Arts in Music Entrepreneurial Studies program can prepare you for a lasting and fulfilling music career.
+Azusa Pacific University’s Master of Arts in Music Entrepreneurship program can prepare you for a lasting and fulfilling music career.
 Whether you’re musically inclined yourself or you enjoy developing and showcasing the skills of others, there’s a place for you in the music industry.

 5 Rewarding Careers as a Music Entrepreneur